microsoft/azure-data-manager-for-energy-experience-lab/developer-portal/README.md

 docker compose up -d
 ```

-This will serve the website and support hot reloading using [Dockerfile-local](Dockerfile-local).
+This will serve the website in mock mode with hot reloading using [Dockerfile-local](Dockerfile-local).

 Access the website at <http://localhost:80>